alexander-travov/gol_nn/README.md

 Architecture
 ------------

-To prevent errors on border pixels input datasets are wrapped to emulate cyclic nature of the field.
+To prevent errors on the border input datasets are wrapped to emulate cyclic nature of the game field.

 Next state of a cell depends only on its neighbours.

-Thats why (3,3) conv filters is a reasonable choice for the first layer.
+Thats why 3x3 convolution is a reasonable choice for the first layer.
-For this layer 'valid' padding is used to shrink shape down to the original size of the field.
+``valid`` padding is used for this layer to shrink input shape down to the original size of the field.

-Then (1,1) convolution layer with num\_channels filters is used.
+Then 1x1 convolution layer with num\_channels of filters is used.

-And finally another (1,1) convolution with 1 output channel predicts the probability for the cell to be alive in the next state.
+Finally, another 1x1 convolution with 1 output channel after sigmoid nonlinearity predicts the probability for the cell to be alive in the next state.

+In this architecture every cell is processed in the same way as others and only takes into account the receptive field of its 3x3 neighbourhood.

 ```
     (N, H+2, W+2, 1)